vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

   - name: SendSlackMessage.pbmx
     url: /assets/2025-10-26/SendSlackMessage.pbmx
 ---
-A lot of Peakboard applications circle around communication with the outside world.
-In today's article, we will discuss to send Slack messages from your Peakboard application.
-A typical example would be to be connected to a machine, for example, by OPC UA, and then process this information, and then  generate alerts and send it to Slack.

-So what we're going to do today is first we set up an app in the Slack settings and then in the second step we will use a Peakboard application to trigger an incoming webhook to send a message to a channel.
-Let's assume the Peakboard application is talking to a welding machine and sends certain alerts to Slack.
+Many Peakboard applications are used to communicate and send messages.
+A common use case is to forward messages from a machine to a Slack channel.
+For example:
+1. A machine sends a message to the Peakboard app, via OPC UA.
+1. The Peakboard app processes the message.
+1. The Peakboard app sends the message to a Slack channel dedicated for machine alerts.
+1. A human sees the message on Slack and acts accordingly.

+So, in today's article, we'll build a Peakboard app that lets the user write a message and send it to a Slack channel.
+We won't bother with connecting the app to an actual machine, since our only goal is to show how the Slack integration works.
+But we have plenty of other articles on [hardware integration](/category/hardware), if you're interested.

-## Setting up the Slack App
+## Create a Slack App

-Before we can post messages to a Slack channel, we need to set up a Slack app first.
-Setting up a Slack app can be done under this [link](https://api.slack.com/apps).

-First, we create a new app from scratch.
+In order for our Peakboard app to send messages to Slack, we first need to [create a Slack app](https://api.slack.com/apps).

+We select the *From scratch* option:

 ![image](/assets/2025-10-26/010.png)

-Then we give it a name and connect it to our Slack workspace.
-Besides the name, it's always a good idea to also upload an icon to make it more beatiful.
+We give it a name and connect it to our Slack workspace.
+(It's also a good idea to upload an icon to make it pretty.)
+Then, we click *Create App*.

 ![image](/assets/2025-10-26/020.png)

+Next, on the sidebar, under *Features*, we click on *Incoming Webhooks*.
+We turn on the *Activate Incoming Webhooks* toggle switch.

-On the left side, we click on incoming webhooks and enable these incoming webhooks.
-Then we have the option to create a new webhook and copy the generated URL to the clipboard.
+Then, we create a new webhook and copy the URL.
+We'll need it when building our Peakboard app.

 ![image](/assets/2025-10-26/030.png)

-## Building the Peakboard app
+## Build the Peakboard app

+Now, let's build our Peakboard app.
+First, we create the UI:
-In our application, we place a text box and a button on the screen, and it's important to give the text box a name so we can use it later in our script.
+1. We add a text box where the user can enter a message.
+We set the control name to `txtMessageText`.
+That way, we can refer to it later on, in our script.
+1. We add a button that the user can press to send the message to Slack.

 ![image](/assets/2025-10-26/040.png)

-The following screenshot shows how to call the webhook with the Building Blocks.
-We just use an HTTP Call Building Block.
-We use HTTP POST call method.
-The actual body is relatively simple because we only transport our message: `{ "text": "My Message" }`.
-The message is replaced with the actual content of the user message by using a placeholder building block.
+Next, we create the tapped script for our button:

 ![image](/assets/2025-10-26/050.png)

+It sends a POST request to the Slack webhook URL that we copied earlier.
+We set the body of the request to `{ "text": "#[Message]#" }`.
+We use the `#[Message]#` placeholder, and replace it with the message that the user entered in the text box.
+Finally, we also write the response that we get (after sending the request) to the log.

-## result
+## Result

-The next two screenshots show the result in action.
-First, we type in the message we want to send and then send the message.
+Now, let's take a look at our app in action.
+First, we type in the message that we want to send.
+Then, we press the send button.

 ![image](/assets/2025-10-26/060.png)

-The incoming webhook is triggered and that generates the message in the Slack channel that we have defined when creating the app earlier in the Slack settings.
+This sends an HTTP request with our message to the webhook URL.
+And as you can see, the message pops up in our `#machinealerts` channel (you can change the channel in the webhook settings):

 ![image](/assets/2025-10-26/070.png)

-Under this [link](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks) we can find the documentation of the procedure we just used.
-It's  possible to use lot of other formatting options to enrich the messages we send to Slack.
+For more information about everything we covered today, take a look at Slack's [incoming webhook documentation](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks).
+The docs also explain how to use [advanced formatting options](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks/#advanced_message_formatting)!